wygao/edx-platform/docs/course_authors/source/organizing_course.rst

 Components
 **********

 A component is the part of a unit that contains your actual course content.
-A unit can can contain one or more components
+A unit can can contain one or more components.

 A student can view the name of all components in a unit by hovering over the unit icon in the accordian at the top of the page.